Athletics, Physical Education, and Recreation

 Senior Associate Athletic Director, Physical Education, Recreation, and Wellness: Eric Stein

-Associate Director of Development for Major Gifts: Darcie Bransford
+Associate Directors of Development for Major Gifts: Scott Alexander, Darcie Bransford

 Senior Assistant Athletic Director, Media Relations: Jim Young

 Assistant Athletic Director, Capital Planning: David Schinski

 Sport Directors: Basketball, men: Johnny Dawkins; Basketball, women: Tara VanDerveer; Crew, men: Craig Amerkhanian; Crew, women: Yasmin Farooq; Cross Country: Jason Dunn; Diving: Richard Schavone; Field Hockey: Tara Danielson; Football: David Shaw; Golf, men: Conrad Ray; Gymnastics, men: Thom Glielmi; Gymnastics, women: Kristen Smyth; Lacrosse: Amy Bokker; Lightweight Crew, women: Al Acosta; Sailing: John Vandemoer; Soccer, men: Bret Simon; Softball: John Rittman; Squash, women: Mark Talbott; Swimming, men: Skip Kenney; Tennis, men: John Whitlinger; Tennis, women: Lele Forood; Track and Field, women: Edrick Floreal; Volleyball, men: John Kosty; Volleyball, women: John Dunning; Water Polo, men: John Vargas; Water Polo, women: John Tanner; Wrestling: Jason Borrelli